pallets-eco/flask-security/docs/spa.rst

 Nginx
 ~~~~~
-When serving a SPA from a Nginx webserver the Flask backend, with Flask-Security-Too, will probably be served via
+When serving a SPA from a Nginx webserver the Flask backend, with Flask-Security, will probably be served via
 Nginx's reverse proxy feature.
 The javascript is served from Nginx itself and all calls to a certain path will be routed
 to the reversed proxy.
 The example below routes all http requests to *"/api/"* to the Flask backend and handles all other
 requests directly from javascript.
 This has a couple of benefits as all the requests happen within the same domain so you